apache/cassandra-java-driver/driver-core/README.rst

 Prerequisite
 ------------

-The driver uses Casandra's native protocol, and this version 2.0 uses the second version of that protocol.
-As such, this version of the driver requires a version of Cassandra greater than or equal to 2.0 (for Cassandra 1.2 please use the version 1.0 of the driver).
+The driver uses Casandra's native protocol which is available starting from Cassandra 1.2.
+Some of the features (result set paging, BatchStatement, ...) of this version 2.0 of the driver require Cassandra 2.0 however and will throw 'unsupported feature' exceptions if used against a Cassandra 1.2 cluster.

 If you are having issues connecting to the cluster (seeing ``NoHostAvailableConnection`` exceptions) please check the `connection requirements <https://github.com/datastax/java-driver/wiki/Connection-requirements>`_.